Water always evaporates no matter what the temperature or atmospheric pressure is.

 When placed in a lower pressure environment it boils at a lower temperature.

-You often hear the saying the air is thinner on a mountain and some people get nose bleed, dizziness and nausea with altitude because there is less oxygen.
+You often hear that the air is thinner on a mountain and some people get nose bleeds, dizziness, and nausea at high altitudes because there is less oxygen.

-If you’re put on a mountain top, the height of air (H) above you is lower than in the valley.
+In the illustration above, if you’re on the mountain top, the height of air (H1) above you is lower than in the valley (H2).
 Therefore, the atmospheric pressure you experience will be lower.

 When the atmospheric pressure is reduced, the water molecules on the surface of the water need less energy to bounce upwards to escape into the atmosphere.

-- Therefore the water is able to boil at a lower boiling point.
+Therefore, the water on the mountain top is able to boil at a lower boiling point.